Vietnam.vn - Nền tảng quảng bá Việt Nam

 The rains have also filled normally dry lakes, such as those in Iriqui National Park, Morocco’s largest.
 NASA satellite images from the region show new lakes forming across swaths of the northwestern Sahara.

-While most of the rain fell in deserted areas, a significant portion caused severe flooding in residential areas, especially in areas near the Atlas Mountains.
+While most of the rain fell in deserted areas, a significant portion caused severe flooding in populated areas, especially in areas near the Atlas Mountains.
 More than a dozen people were killed and many homes were damaged.

 The Sahara, the world's largest non-polar desert, has suddenly turned green in recent satellite images.
 However, studies show that storms moving further north and causing heavy rains in the Sahara are a direct result of global warming.